Mall of America Family Guide, Floor By Floor

 Traditional mini golf is always a family favorite.
 Adventure through this whimsical course and leave with huge grins on your faces.
 It is also fully accessible for everyone in your family.

-Cost: $11.99 pp, children ages 5 and under are free with an adult purchase
+Cost: $14.99 pp, children ages 5 and under are free with an adult purchase

 4 Ways to save at Moose Mountain Mini Golf:

-2. Combine it with Rock of Ages for a $19.99 package deal.
+2. Combine it with another attraction for a package deal.

 4. Check your AAA member discounts.
-They periodically offer up to 20% off.
+They periodically offer up to 20% off

 Princess Diva Fun Spa at the Mall of America in Bloomington Minnesota